Skip to content

 Risk factors of anal tumor may include —

-Some types of human papilloma virus are closely linked to anal tumor or cancer.
-About 79% of people with anal tumor have HPV 16 or 18, and 8% have other types of HPV.
+In particular, HPV types-16 and 18 are strongly associated with anal cancer.
+About 79% of people with anal tumors have HPV 16 or 18, and 8% have other types of HPV.

 Multiple Sexual Partners:

-Having multiple sex partners increases the risk of contracting human papilloma virus (HPV), which, in turn, boosts the risk of anal tumor.
+Having multiple sex partners increases the risk of contracting human papillomavirus (HPV), which, in turn, boosts the risk of anal tumors.

 Receptive Anal Sex: